river-ceanne/city_explorer_react/README.md

 #### `<Header>`

-Number and name of feature:
+Number and name of feature: 10 mins

 Estimate of time needed to complete: 15 minutes